 Please place all cardboard LOOSE in the cardboard recycling bins.
 Please flatten your boxes for two reasons.
 First, it allows more cardboard to fit into the containers and keep the recycling areas clean.
 Second, it ensures removal of other materials that do not belong such as plastic and Styrofoam.
 Failure to remove trash or flatten boxes adds significant time to recycling pick-up.
 You do not have to remove the staples and tape that hold the box together.

 Cardboard is usually recycled back into new containers.
 Milk cartons and other wax coated containers can not be recycled because the wax will not separate from the cardboard fibers.

 The majority of the cardboard from Winneshiek County is sent to the International Paper mill in Cedar Rapids, the largest cardboard recycling mill in the U.S. Let's help keep this facility here in Iowa well supplied.

-Please place all paper LOOSE in the paper compartment of the recycling bins.
-DO NOT leave it in a plastic bag or tie in a bundle with string.
+Please place all paper loosely in the paper compartment of the recycling bins.
+Do not leave it in a plastic bag or tie in a bundle with string.
 Paper is baled directly from the collection bin.
 Unbagging materials is very labor intensive and expensive.
 Remove rubber bands, plastic or large metal clips.
-Staples are O.K. to leave in.
+Staples are okay to leave.